Ronny Mauricio: Major leagues

 On June 3, 2025, after months of recovering from his injury, the Mets promoted Mauricio back up to the major leagues.
-During his rehab assignment, he slashed .515/.564/.818, a 1.382 OPS, and 3 home runs in 9 games for the Triple–A Syracuse Mets.
+During his rehab assignment, he slashed .515/.564/.818, a 1.382 OPS, and three home runs in nine games for the Triple-A Syracuse Mets.
 Mauricio made his season debut the same day against the Los Angeles Dodgers at Dodger Stadium, going 0-for-4 with no walks and a strikeout as the Mets lost the game 6–5 in extra innings.
 On June 7, during a game against the Colorado Rockies, Mauricio hit his first home run since 2023, a 456-foot solo shot to right field off of pitcher Germán Márquez.
 The ball had an exit velocity of 110.3 MPH and was the furthest homer a Met hit up to that point in the 2025 season.
 His first career four-hit game was achieved on July 27 against the San Francisco Giants in a 5–3 victory.
+Mauricio made 61 total appearances for the Mets in 2025, batting .226/.293/.369 with six home runs, 10 RBI, and four stolen bases.

+Mauricio was optioned to Triple-A Syracuse to begin the 2026 season.
+He was called up on April 6, 2026, after Juan Soto was placed on the injured list.
+The following day, in his first major league at-bat of the season, he logged his first career walk-off hit against the Arizona Diamondbacks.
+On April 13, the Mets optioned Mauricio to Syracuse to make active roster space for Tommy Pham.
+He was recalled on April 23 after Francisco Lindor was placed on the injured list.
+However, Mauricio himself landed on the injured list on May 3.
+He was recalled on June 24, and immediately optioned back to Triple-A. However, he was recalled the next day due to an injury to Marcus Semien.